tarektech/supabase-ecommerce/docs/api.md

 2. Auth system creates user in auth.users table
 3. `ensureUserProfile` is called to create entry in profiles table
 4. RLS policy validates that user can only create their own profile
+5. Profile is created with default values (empty strings for username, email, and avatar_url)
+6. Profile is returned to the client

+### Profile Update Flow

+1. User updates their profile information
+2. `updateProfile` is called with user ID and update data
+3. RLS policy validates that user can only update their own profile
+4. If email is being updated, it must match their auth.users email
-5. Profile is created and returned to the client
+5. Profile is updated and returned to the client

 ### Order Creation Flow